 Certification Policy for Veterans Educational Benefit Recipients

 Students must be following a chosen curriculum.
 Lansing Community College will notify the U.S. Department of Veterans Affairs if a student receiving veteran educational benefits is awarded a grade of "I" or "W" for course work pursued each semester.
 The student must provide a written statement indicating the last date of attendance for any course that they earn a grade of "W".
-VSO is also required to report all "I" (incomplete) grades to the U.S. Department of Veteran Affairs.
-VSO uses the last day of the semester in which the "I" grade is earned as the last date of attendance.
-Once the course that the "I" grade was earned in has been completed, the grade change is reported by the VSO.
+The Veteran and Military Affairs Office is also required to report all "I" (incomplete) grades to the U.S. Department of Veteran Affairs.
+The Veteran and Military Affairs Office uses the last day of the semester in which the "I" grade is earned as the last date of attendance.
+Once the course that the "I" grade was earned in has been completed, the grade change is reported by the Veteran and Military Affairs Office.

-It is the student's responsibility to notify the VSO in Enrollment Services of all enrollment changes (drops) including the non-attendance of any or all courses.
+It is the student's responsibility to notify the Veteran and Military Affairs Office of all enrollment changes (drops) including the non-attendance of any or all courses.
 In the event that a student fails to report these changes and in the absence of documentation, the College will report the first day of the certified semester as the last date of attendance.